iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * **2. Collaboration is multiplication**
   * File : [2-mul.c](./2-mul.c)
     * Required : A function that multiplies two integers.

+💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
     <br><br>

 * **3. The numbers speak for themselves**
   * File : [3-print_numbers.c](./3-print_numbers.c)
     * Required : A function that prints the numbers, from 0 to 9, followed by a new line.
     * Expected Results : You can only use _putchar twice in your code

+💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
     <br><br>

 * **4. I believe in numbers and signs**